-- 1. a CBD business rate; - 2. a general business rate; and
+- a CBD business rate; - 2. a general business rate; and

-3. a general residential rate for the entire local government area
+3. a general residential rate for the entire local government area (LGA)

-The City maintains minimum business and residential rates which are applied to property owners where rate in the dollar charge falls below a set amount.
-This is to ensure that all landowners make a reasonable contribution towards the services and facilities provided, which is particularly relevant given the number of strata property owners with relatively small proportionate land values within the City.
+The City's minimum business and residential rates apply to assessments where the resulting ad valorem amount falls below the adopted minimum amount.
+This is to ensure that all ratepayers make a reasonable contribution towards the services and facilities provided, which is particularly relevant given the number of strata properties with relatively small proportionate land values within the City.

-The City's annual rates income represents 44.1% of Income from Continuing Operations (as reflected in the attached schedules of this plan).
-CBD business rates represent approximately 23.7%, other business rates 9.2% and residential rates 11.2%, of total income from continuing operations.
-The City's property distribution is not conducive to achieving an equitable unimproved land valuebased tax, with 78.0% of residents on minimum rates, reflecting Sydney's high density living.
-However, minimum rates do not produce a rate levy that reflects an individual owner's capacity to contribute to the cost of Local Government operations, nor their likely consumption of City services.
+The City's annual rates income represents 43.0% of Income from Continuing Operations (as reflected in the attached schedules of this plan).
+CBD business rates represent approximately 22.2%, other business rates 8.9% and residential rates 11.9%, of total income from continuing operations.
+The City's property distribution is not conducive to achieving an equitable unimproved land valuebased tax, with 77% of residents on minimum rates, reflecting Sydney's high density living.
+However, these minimum rates do not produce a rate levy that reflects an individual owner's capacity to contribute to the cost of Local Government operations, nor their likely consumption of City services.

-The State Government constrains the growth of annual rate income for all councils by setting a general maximum rates increase.
-This 'rate cap', also referred to as the 'rates peg' is recommended to the Local Government Minister by IPART, based upon the price movement of local government expenses in the market and assuming a productivity improvement (efficiency) factor in most years.
+The State Government constrains the growth of annual rate income for all councils by setting a general maximum rate increase.
+This 'rate cap', also referred to as the 'rate peg' is determined by the Independent Pricing and Regulatory Tribunal (IPART), as delegated by the Minister for Local Government, based upon the price movement of local government expenses, a productivity improvement (efficiency) factor, and other adjustments as IPART deems necessary.

-As mentioned earlier, IPART introduced a population growth factor that is unique to each Local Government Area in 2022 as part of the revision to the rate peg calculation methodology.
-The population growth factor is intended to allow each Council's general income to be maintained on a per capita basis as its residential population grows.
+In 2022 IPART introduced a population factor unique to each Local Government Area as an additional factor of the rate peg calculation.
+The population factor is intended to allow each Council's general income to be maintained on a per capita basis as its residential population grows.
 This is a significant and welcome reform to the rating system, as population growth is a major driver of infrastructure and service cost increases.
+IPART's review of the rating system is continuing.

 Note that the City's general rates base can also grow when new properties are developed within the area that require additional local government services, where the sum of the rates paid by strata owners exceed the original rate value or where crown lands (normally rateexempt) are being leased for private purposes.
-These increases are offset against the maximum allowable increase attributed to the population growth factor.
-The completion of major urban redevelopments within Sydney has generated additional income during recent years, although significantly less than required to fund the increase in services demand by new residents, as the properties were previously rated as businesses.
+These changes do not always result in increased rate amounts because business land developed into residential land will often result in lower overall rate revenue for the site, and any net increases that are gained will then reduce the allowed population factor.
+The completion of major urban redevelopments within Sydney has generated additional income during recent years, although significantly less than that required to fund the increase in services demand of new residents.